Create an Icebox, Development Backlog, and Sprint Backlog pipeline

-Showcase your current Sprint on a central screen
+Showcase your current Milestone on a central screen

-Use the Milestone filter to bring up your current Sprint.
+Use the Milestone filter to bring up your current milestone.
 We recommend having this in an always visible location in your office to consistently keep ahead of your Sprint.
-You can use full screen mode to maximize space on your central screen!
+You can use fullscreen mode to maximize space on your central screen!

 Having it in a central location, and using it to facilitate daily standups or scrums helps you get into the habit of closing Issues on time (to keep your burndown updated!), help chat about potential blockers, and uncover any potential unknowns that weren’t originally discussed during estimation.

-You can also layer filters on top of each other, such as the assignee filter to pull up your own individual assigned Sprint work to get an even more focused view.
+You can also layer filters on top of each other, such as the Assignee filter to pull up your own individual assigned Milestone work to get an even more focused view.

-Everyone can further customize their Board and remove Issue card metadata using the Board options menu from the sidebar to customize what you see, and help get real-estate back.
+Everyone can further customize their Board and remove Issue card metadata using the Board options menu from the sidebar to customize what you see, and help get some real estate back:

 Commonly asked questions

-What’s the difference between tracking a Sprint using a Milestone and the purpose of a Release report?
+What’s the difference between tracking a Sprint using Zenhub Sprints and the purpose of a Release Report?

-They help with management of long term initiatives because they give teams forecasting abilities that help teams manage risk.
+They help with the management of long-term initiatives because they give teams forecasting abilities that help teams manage risk.
 By highlighting scope changes, and dynamically updating as Issues get added, removed, and completed, Releases show how scope changes impact deadlines.
 Learn more.

 We often have a lot of issues closed at the end of the Sprint, making it hard to get value out of the Burndown.
 Can we track incremental progress towards Issues to avoid end-of-sprint closing sprees?

-While the Burndown only captures closed Issues, or the time at which an Issue moved into a particular pipeline, if you’re seeing a lot of closed Issues at the end of Sprint, and are constantly above the ideal line, here’s a few best practice we recommend:
+While the Burndown only captures closed Issues or the time at which an Issue moved into a particular pipeline, if you’re seeing a lot of closed Issues at the end of Sprint, and are constantly above the ideal line, here are a few best practices we recommend:

-- Having a discussion about the size/scope of the Issues you’re accepting.
+- Have a discussion about the size/scope of the Issues you’re accepting.
 Are they too big?
 Is there a better way to break down Issues?

-- Do you have a central location to keep the Burndown or Board visible for the whole team?
+- Do you have a central location to keep the Burndown or Board visible to the whole team?
 This can help with habit changes around keeping Issues updated and closed!